LI-Nieves/Scholarship-Manager/README.md

 Scholarship coordinators: log in, log out, add scholarships, remove scholarships, view all scholarships available.

-## Compiling and running the GUI-based
+## Compiling and running the GUI-based version

 #### Option 1: Running in Eclipse
 I ran this file on Eclipse, I would prefer running this file in Eclipse.